 RHOMBIC LEAF FIG Ficus tinctoria var gibbosa Blume (1825) SECTION: SYCIDIUM

 Habit: Epiphytic climber or small tree.
-Locally common on the west coast of Sabah, on Kinabalu and in W. Sarawak.
+Locally common in some coastal towns often growing on buildings and in parks.

 Leaf: The leaves are extremely varied often rhombic (squared off) – see illustrations.

 Fig: Very small in pairs at the base of the leaf ripening yellow to orange to red.

 Similar Species: Two sister varieties Ficus tinctoria var tinctoria

 Distinguish: By the thick waxy leaves often rhombic (with square angles) in shape but the leaves may also be long and slim.
 Leaves dry a curious orange brown colour.

 Distribution: Locally common in some towns and areas with cliffs but absent from lowland forest.
 Recorded from Signal Hill and from slope forest above the access road to Nexus Resort, Kota Kinabalu.
 According to (Beaman 2004), common on the lower slopes of Kinabalu but this appears to be a different variety Ficus tinctoria var hutan.